5 concrete rules for writing clear and effective instructions (with examples)

 - Will the user be able to complete the action in one move, or will they need to note how far through the instruction they got?

-- Started a new numbered instruction whenever your user needs to change tools.
+- Start a new numbered instruction whenever your user needs to change tools.

 ❌ What not to do (borrowed from a high-street bank's banking app):